 - a.
 Qualifications - i.
 Colorado attorney or judge, with an active license, in good standing, and engaged in the practice of law; or retired Colorado attorney or judge, who retired from the practice in good standing. - ii.
 Admitted to practice law in Colorado for not less than five years. - iii.
-Not currently suspended or disbarred from the practice of law from any jurisdiction, nor surrender of license to practice law for purpose of disposing of pending disciplinary proceeding in any jurisdiction. - iv.
+No suspensions or disbarments from the practice of law from any jurisdiction, nor surrender of license to practice law for purpose of disposing of pending disciplinary proceeding in any jurisdiction. - iv.
 No sanction by a governing authority in the five years preceding application as a Mentor. - v.
 No formal disciplinary complaint pending before Attorney Regulation pursuant to C.R.C.P.
 251.12, or current participation in a diversion program pursuant to C.R.C.P.
 251.13.
 An attorney is not disqualified from serving as a Mentor if an investigation was conducted or if there was previous successful completion of participation in a diversion program, and no formal complaint was filed.

 VI.
-Credit for Participation
+CLE Credit for Participation

 - a.
-Mentors and Mentees who satisfactorily complete the one-year Program will receive 9 CLE credits, 2 of which will count toward the ethics requirement of C.R.C.P.
+Mentors and Mentees who satisfactorily complete a CAMP Model Mentoring Plan, a Partner Organization Mentoring Plan, or a CAMP Director approved Self-Designed Mentoring Plan will receive 9 CLE credits, 2 of which will count toward the ethics requirement of C.R.C.P.
 260.2. - b.
-The Mentee or Mentor who fails to complete the program will not receive the CLE credit otherwise awarded. - c.
+The Mentee or Mentor who fails to complete an approved Mentoring Plan will not receive the CLE credit otherwise awarded. - c.
 Mentees may participate only once in the Program for CLE credit. - d.
 Mentors may participate in this Program-one mentor relationship at a time-as often as they wish, but may receive the available credit only once per compliance period. - e.
 The award of CLE credits will apply to the compliance period in which the Program is completed. - f.
 Mentors and mentees who participate together in pro bono representation during or as a part of this program may not also receive CLE credit under C.R.C.P.
 260.8 for that representation.